tschumann/scrape/readme.md

 scrape
 ======
-scrape is a website downloader.
-It downloads all pages on the same domain as the initially provided URL.
+scrape is a website downloader in less than 300 lines of Python.

+It recursively downloads all pages, images, scripts, stylesheets and favicons on the same domain as the initially provided URL.

 Usage